UPDATED APRIL 11, 2022

 Domains for which an agreement cannot be reached will remain reserved indefinitely until a single applicant remains.
 If there are applicants vying for the same name in the same category, the application whose 3rd level .au domain has the earliest date will be awarded the .au domain.

-Any priority applicants who do not submit an application for their matching name before the Eligible Priority phase closes will be considered as having forfeited their priority right, and the name will be made available to the general public.
+Any priority applicants who do not submit an application for their matching name before the Priority Allocation Period closes will be considered as having forfeited their priority right, and the name will be made available to the general public.

 What is required to submit a Priority Right Application?